Cwantic/Documentation/Analysis/Structure.md

 Possible diagrams :

 * Nothing (default)
-* F1  : forces in lateral direction 1
+* F1  : forces in shear direction 1
-* F2  : forces in lateral direction 2
+* F2  : forces in shear direction 2
 * N   : normal forces
-* M1  : moment in lateral direction 1
+* M1  : moment in bending direction 1
-* M2  : moment in lateral direction 2
+* M2  : moment in bending direction 2
-* T   : tortion
+* T   : torsion
-* !F! : absolute forces
+* !F! : resultant forces
-* !M! : absolute moments
+* !M! : resultant moments

 You can increase and decrease the size of the diagram.